HagEstad Law Group, PLLC logo

 Background

-Medicaid Asset Protection Trust (MAPT): The Comprehensive Guide for Safeguarding Your Assets
+Medicaid Asset Protection Trust (MAPT): Estate Planning for Long-Term Care

 Table of Contents

 When it comes to Medicaid planning, securing your assets is paramount.
-Enter the Medicaid Asset Protection Trust (MAPT), a strategic solution for safeguarding your assets while preparing for Medicaid eligibility.
+A Medicaid Asset Protection Trust (MAPT) offers a strategic solution for protecting your wealth from nursing home expenses and estate recovery programs.

 What Is a Medicaid Asset Protection Trust (MAPT)?